-In any application, which solves real world problems, having problems in it’s unit tests – is least desirable thing.
+In any application, which solves real-world problems, having problems in its unit tests – is the least desirable thing.
 Good written tests are assets while badly written tests are burden to your application.
 In this tutorial, we will learn unit testing FIRST principles that can help make your tests shine and ensure that they pay off more than they cost.

 FIRST Principles of Good Unit Tests